headcodecms/proto01/README.md

 To run the prototype locally you need to perform the following steps:

 1. Clone or download the repository from GitHub
-2. Run "npm install" to install the dependencies
+2. Run "npm install --legacy-peer-deps" to install the dependencies
 3. Copy .env.local.example to .env.local
 4. Create a new [Supabase](https://supabase.com) project
 5. Add Supabase connection strings to .env.local